 - General summary of your complaint and, if you have any supporting documents, please provide them upon response from our Support team.

 Please ensure that all information requested is provided so that we may appropriately investigate the matter.
-Per the Code of Conduct, we will acknowledge receipt of your email within 5 days of receipt.
+Per the Code, we will acknowledge receipt of your email within 5 days of receipt.
 We will either resolve the complaint within 90 days or provide you information as to why it has not been resolved within such period.

 If your complaint has not been resolved after following the above process, you may contact the Financial Consumer Agency of Canada by calling 1-866-461-3222 or emailing firstname.lastname@example.org.